Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

    - ``singleArcSettings``

-      ``std::vector< boost::shared_ptr< SingleArcPropagatorSettings< StateScalarType > > >`` defines the settings for the constituent arcs.
+      ``std::vector< std::shared_ptr< SingleArcPropagatorSettings< StateScalarType > > >`` defines the settings for the constituent arcs.
 The switch times for the arcs are defined by the initial times for each of the arcs.

    - ``transferInitialStateInformationPerArc``